 The purpose of listing some of the features seen in people with Down syndrome is not to scare or overwhelm you, but to enable you to be proactive in caring for your child.
 By knowing what you might expect, you can take the steps necessary to get the right treatments and support if your child does start to show any concerning signs or symptoms.

 Characteristics and Treatment

-All infants and people with Down syndrome have some characteristic facial features, physical features, medical problems and cognitive delays in common.
+All infants and people with Down syndrome have some characteristic facial features, physical features, medical problems, and cognitive delays in common.
 The features and medical problems associated with Down syndrome vary widely.
-Some kids with Down syndrome need a lot of medical attention, others lead healthy lives.
-While there are treatments for the medical conditions sometimes faced by people with Down syndrome, there is no cure for Down syndrome.
+Some kids with Down syndrome need a lot of medical attention while others lead healthy lives.
+While there are treatments for the medical conditions sometimes faced, there is no cure for Down syndrome.
 Most of the medical problems seen in individuals with Down syndrome are also seen in other people.
 That is, the medical problems are not specific to Down syndrome, they just occur more frequently in people with Down syndrome.

 How Down Syndrome Affects People

 Kids with Down syndrome tend to share certain facial and physical features such as a flat facial profile, an upward slant to the eyes, small ears, and a large or protruding tongue.
 At birth, infants with Down syndrome often appear “floppy” due to a condition called hypotonia (low muscle tone).
 Though hypotonia can and often does improve with age and physical therapy, most children with Down syndrome typically reach developmental milestones — like sitting up, crawling, and walking — later than other kids.